 02 Access SnapEDA CAD Models from Seeed Fusion’s Open Parts Libraries Now

 Seeed Fusion are delighted to announce a new partnership with computer-aided design (CAD) model providers SnapEDA, to provide instant access to thousands of CAD modules directly from the Open Parts Libraries (OPL).
 With SnapEDA approved models, utilizing the Open Parts libraries in your design has never been easier.
 More details here.

-03 Sponsorship: Invigorate your Inspiration for IoT with LoRa-E5 and FREE Seeed Fusion PCBA Prototypes
+03 Sponsorship: Invigorate your Inspiration for IoT with Wio-E5 and FREE Seeed Fusion PCBA Prototypes

 BIG NEWS!!
-To accelerate the development of IoT, Seeed is sponsoring Lora-E5 projects with the Seeed Fusion PCB Assembly Service for all hardware enthusiasts, designers, makers, and engineers around the world!
-If you have an interesting concept for Lora-E5 and are willing to share it with the community, you can apply two PCBA boards 100% completely FREE for your LoRa-E5 powered design, including PCB fabrication, the cost of parts, assembly and shipping.
+To accelerate the development of IoT, Seeed is sponsoring Wio-E5 projects with the Seeed Fusion PCB Assembly Service for all hardware enthusiasts, designers, makers, and engineers around the world!
+If you have an interesting concept for Wio-E5 and are willing to share it with the community, you can apply two PCBA boards 100% completely FREE for your Wio-E5 powered design, including PCB fabrication, the cost of parts, assembly, and shipping.
 Check out the sponsorship details.

 #Notes at the end.